OpenNews/srccon/homepage.md

 permalink: /index.html
 ---

 Our call for participation is open!
-We’ll be accepting proposals through Friday, April 13, at 11:59pm ET.
+We’ll be accepting proposals through Wednesday, April 24 at 11:59pm ET.

 Our [call for participation form](/participation/form/) includes questions to tell us about all the ways you might want to participate at SRCCON, including as an attendee or a session facilitator.
 We will review entries and notify everyone before the end of April.
 If invited to attend or facilitate a session, you will have the chance to purchase a ticket with [prices starting at $225 plus fees](https://opennews.org/blog/srccon-2019-launch).